arpitjain799/alacorder/README.md

 * Call `alac.config(input_path, table_path = '', archive_path = '')` and assign it to a variable to hold your configuration object.
 This tells the imported Alacorder methods where and how to input and output.
 If `table_path` and `archive_path` are left blank, `alac.parse…()` methods will print to console and return the DataFrame object.

 * Call `alac.writeArchive(config)` to export a full text archive.
 It's recommended that you create a full text archive (`.pkl.xz`) file before making tables from your data.
-Full text archives can be scanned faster than PDF directories and require significantly less storage.
+Full text archives can be scanned faster than PDF directories and require less storage.
 Full text archives can be imported to Alacorder the same way as PDF directories.

 * Call `alac.parseTables(config)` to export detailed case information tables.
 If export type is `.xls` or `.xlsx`, the `cases`, `fees`, and `charges` tables will be exported.